In this post Matthew Clemente discusses FusionReactor for Docker Swarm (Part 2, Alerting). This article originally appeared on his blog

 Cloud features integrated support for many standard alerting tools, such as PagerDuty, Slack, HipChat, VictorOps – as well as supporting alerts via email or web-hook.

-Basics of Alerting in FusionReactor for Docker Swarm
+Basics of Alerting in FusionReactor Cloud (Docker Swarm example)

 Alerting is one of the primary three tabs within the FusionReactor Cloud portal, with sub-tabs for Alerts, Checks, and Subscriptions.

 - Subscriptions are the who and how of Cloud alerts – that is, who should get alerted and how should they receive the alert?
 Subscriptions also provide control over when – you can limit them to certain days and/or times.
 To be of any use, a Subscription must be attached to a Check.

 - Checks refer to the circumstances necessary to trigger an Alert.
 Broadly speaking, a Check is tied to either the status of a server or a defined set of data points (Memory Usage, Response Time, etc).
 Subscriptions are attached to these Checks and triggered when the threshold or status is met.
 These are the why – as in, why should an Alert be sent.

 - Alerts, finally, are the what.
 Alerts are the consequence of Checks and Subscriptions – when a Check triggers a Subscription, an Alert is sent and logged.

 So, taking them one at a time, in a little more depth:

 Setting Subscriptions – Alerting in FusionReactor for Docker Swarm

 As you’ll see, FusionReactor Cloud offers far more granular control than the on-premise edition – this comes at the cost of significantly more configuration necessary to get it up and running.